Bowarc/crates/threading/README.md

 // This call will not block the main thread indefinetly panicking_future.wait();
 // At this point, we know the closure has finished it's execution,
-// but we don't know that it hsuccessfully ran or panicked.
+// but we don't know if it has successfully ran or panicked.

 // We can check that using the state assert_eq!(panicking_future.state(), FutureState::Panicked);